George Hudson was Born on Feb 2nd 1897 and passed away on July 16th 1995.

 This picture was taken on June 8th 2008

-This picture is taken from my Dads 1964 yearbook, showing his famous football flying pose.
+This picture on the right is taken from my Dads 1964 yearbook, showing his famous football flying pose.

-I added the text over the original handwritting which says "Animal Charles Hudson", a name he was known for his intensity.
+I added the text over the original handwriting which says "Animal Charles Hudson", a name he was known by for his intensity on the field.

 The other two tackle players tried this flying pose, but barley got off the ground.

 Born: Nov 26th 1949

 seperated in 1975